Note: For best reading, rotate monitor 90 degrees.note

 - End of Evangelion's opening menu seems normal, but leave it on too long and the options begin decaying before your eyes, the screen starts flickering blood red with accompanying screams taken from the movie.
 All while calm, classical music plays.
 In Death And Rebirth, the options change from the normal 'start, scenes, options, extras' into questioning the existance of the viewer.

-- Person of Interest uses Idiosyncratic Wipes of cameras from the Machine's network.
+- Person of Interest uses Idiosyncratic Wipes of cameras from the Machine's network (the Machine is, in essence, the show's Viewpoint Character).
 After a virus is uploaded into it, glitches begin to appear during the wipes, which become increasingly frequent and severe over time.

 - In The Simpsons Pinball Party, the flipper controls are reversed during "Springfield Mystery Spot".

 - Done unintentionally in Stern Pinball's The Avengers; it's bad enough that some of the ramps block the view of the playfield lights, but it's worse that the HULK lights aren't even aligned with their targets.

 - Zen Studios' Spider-Man pinball game reverses the flipper controls during the Mysterio mission, due to his hallucinogenic gas.

 - One of the key gimmicks in Black Hole is its embedded inner playfield, which is slanted away from the player, causing pinballs to fall "up" the table during play.
 Players were guaranteed to be confused the first few times they played it.